Case Studies

 Mahnoor, Enterprise Challenge

-Drawing on her science skills, Mahnoor – who is still at school – is breaking through barriers to pursue big change with small creatures.
+Drawing on her science skills and newfound business knowledge, Mahnoor – who is still at school – is breaking through barriers to pursue big change with small creatures.

 Mahnoor’s fledgeling enterprise sees her using food waste to feed black soldier fly larvae.
 Alongside selling the larvae from her colony as organic chicken feed, she is also experimenting with a bio-tech procedure to extract chitosan powder from their cocoons.

-Mahnoor’s entrepreneurial endeavours were kickstarted during the Enterprise Challenge programme with our partner SEED Ventures, which equips school students with business skills and gives them the opportunity to develop and pitch their own business ideas, with a focus on initiatives with a positive social or environmental impact.
+Mahnoor’s entrepreneurial endeavours were kickstarted during the Enterprise Challenge Pakistan (ECP) programme with our partner SEED Ventures, which equips school students with business skills and gives them the opportunity to develop and pitch their own business ideas, with a focus on initiatives with a positive social or environmental impact.
+Now in its eighth year, Enterprise Challenge Pakistan is the country’s leading entrepreneurship competition for students under 18.

 Mahnoor’s idea aims to use food waste productively to generate new sustainable income streams.
 But it is not only her idea that is inspiring, it is the way she has determinedly battled against discouragement and prejudice to bring it to fruition.